The Blacklist season 9

 The ninth season of the American crime thriller television series The Blacklist premiered on October 21, 2021, on NBC, and ended on May 27, 2022.
 The season consisted of 22 episodes.

 This is the first season without Jon Bokenkamp as showrunner and Megan Boone as Elizabeth Keen.
 It is also the last season to star Amir Arison as Aram Mojtabai and Laura Sohn as Alina Park.

 The season is produced by Davis Entertainment, Universal Television and Sony Pictures Television.
 All executive producers (except Bokenkamp) remain the same: John Eisendrath, John Davis, Joe Carnahan and John Fox.

 Overview

 The ninth season explores the reunion of Raymond Reddington (James Spader) and the members of his disbanded Task Force two years after Reddington's failed attempt to hand his empire over to Elizabeth Keen (Megan Boone) and the murder of the latter.
 During that time, many changes related to Reddington's Task Force and his criminal empire have happened; Donald Ressler (Diego Klattenhoff) retired from FBI and got addicted to oxycodone while resided in New York suburb, Aram Mojtabai (Amir Arison) developed his security software and ran his own business, Dembe Zuma (Hisham Tawfiq) was assigned as an FBI agent while Marvin Gerard (Fisher Stevens) became the factual leader of Red's collapsing empire.
 After Dembe's injury in service, Reddington agreed to resume his deal with Harold Cooper (Harry Lennix) and restore his Blacklist of criminals for his immunity.
-The first part of the season is primarily focused on capturing various new criminals by Task Force and explaining how Elizabeth's death had affected the Task Force and relationships between Red and Dembe.
-Starting with episode 15, the focus of the series switches to further investigations of Liz's murder as some new details and inconsistencies about it emerge.
+During the season, Reddington and Task Force discover new details regarding Elizabeth's death.
 Another main plot is the murder of Cooper's neighbour, for which he is framed by the detectives and blackmailed by the actual killer.
-Feared for his foster daughter Agnes, he starts his own investigation to find the blackmailer, which he keeps in secret from everyone, including Reddington Soon, both investigations intertwine in search of the same mysterious common enemy, who in the season finale is disclosed to be Marvin, trying to avoid letting Elizabeth control the empire due to her inexperience and inability to management.
-While Marvin is incarcarated and behind bars, he helps former blacklister Wujing (Chin Han) escape and passes him The Blacklist, setting the scene for future seasons.
-After Reddington finds out about the unfaithfulness of the Task Force, he leaves it once again.
-Aram also takes a break from his police duty in the end of the season, marking the end of Arison serving the main role in the series.
+Cooper starts his own investigation to find the blackmailer, and both investigations intertwine in search of the same mysterious common enemy.